cogentcore/cogent/README.md

 # TODO

+* relative path links ../../../etc should work better

+* clicking on links in command output not always working -- need to double-click sometimes -- should just work with single click

 * selecting a buffer does not reset cursor (still??)

 * need to be able to cancel process -- menu associated with tab or panel?